GabrielPerezCSDev/neural-checkers/README.md

 # Neural Checkers: A Monte Carlo Tree Search Implementation

 ## Overview
-Neural Checkers is a backend implementation of the classic board game Checkers featuring an AI opponent powered by Monte Carlo Tree Search (MCTS).
-This repository contains the server-side code, providing game logic and AI functionality.
+Neural Checkers is a full-stack implementation of the classic board game Checkers featuring an AI opponent powered by Monte Carlo Tree Search (MCTS).
+This repository contains the server-side code, including a custom HTTP server implementation with thread-per-user architecture, providing game logic and AI functionality, deployed with HTTPS support on a custom domain.
 The frontend implementation is integrated into my portfolio website, where you can try the live demo.

 ## Live Demo
 You can experience the full application at my portfolio website: